tgmg/guild-game/README.md

 ## Group

-Group may be: Guild, Organization, Spaceship ... etc
+Group will be related to game theme and may be things like: a Guild, Organization, Spaceship ... etc

 ### Resources:

-Resources may be renamed

 - Gold
+- Food
 - Water
 - Energy / power